 A 1-km resolution NAM meteorological model domain (36-hour forecast) was available from the NWS in addition to the 4-km WRF meteorological domain.
 Comparison of winds and smoke dispersion was undertaken with the two resolutions and compared to the three available RAWS sites (Tumalo Ridge, Lava Butte, and Round Mountain).
 Wind direction mean errors for both 1-km (left side of Figure 4) and 4-km (right side of Figure 4) resolutions, day and night, are shown for the 36-hour period.
 For the 1-km resolution domain, daytime mean errors ranged from 45 to 80 degrees, while nighttime mean errors ranged from 20 to 80 degrees.
 For the 4km resolution domain, daytime mean errors ranged from 38 to 60 degrees and nighttime mean errors ranged from less than 10 to greater than 80 degrees.

 The BlueSky smoke model simulations using both the 1-km resolution NWS NAM and the 4-km WRF show smoke transported down the drainage from the SSW into Bend (Figures 5a and 5b respectively) with the plume arriving at 0300 PDT in agreement with the measured data.
 Predicted concentrations were lower than measured (approximately 10-15 μg/m3 for the 1-km NAM output and less than 1 μg/m3 for the 4-km WRF output; Figure 3).
 This was probably due to BlueSky not fully capturing the smoldering of basal accumulations and large woody debris.
 The smoke simulation using the 1-km NAM showed a well-defined plume transporting along the drainage.
-The lower resolution 4-km WRF simulation carried smoke towards Bend overnight, however it was weak.
+The lower resolution 4-km WRF simulation carried some smoke towards Bend overnight, but for the most part the model results show the plume east of town.

 A 46 ha prescribed fire was ignited at 0930 PDT May 4, 2015 approximately 55 km southwest of Bend, Oregon (Figure 1).
 Smoke was transported into Bend within 3.5 hours of ignition and a maximum concentration of 13 μg/m3 was recorded at the Bend Pump Station nephelometer.
 Concentrations were elevated for approximately two hours.
 Before ignition on May 4, the Tumalo Ridge RAWS measured winds from the north, however by the time of ignition the winds were from the south.
 Winds were steady from the WSW during the intrusion period, indicating that smoke could be transported into town.
 Conversely, the Round Mountain RAWS, which was the closest wind monitor to the burn, had WNW winds at the time of ignition and throughout the afternoon, suggesting the wind should have carried the smoke away from Bend.
 Other weather stations located along the Hwy 97 corridor between Bend and the burn measured predominantly southerly winds (see the first shaded area in Figure 6).